Building Healthy Communities | Brownsville, Brooklyn

 - Plan and implement resident-driven improvements to the physical environment, especially in public spaces and housing and community facilities.

-Conducted outreach to three businesses through the Pitkin Avenue Business Improvement District to connect them to the City’s Shop Healthy initiative;
+- Conducted outreach to businesses throughout the Pitkin Avenue Business Improvement District to connect them to the City’s Shop Healthy initiative.

 - Greg Jackson Center for Brownsville